Krujë: Demography

-The total population of Krujë is 59,814 (2011 census), in a total area of 339.20 km2.
-The population of the former municipality at the 2011 census was 11,721.
+The total population of Krujë is 51,191 as of the 2023 census, in a total area of 339.20 km2.
+The population of the municipal unit is 8,921.

 In 1922 the Director General of Health Services appointed the first director of health services in Krujë, Ihsan Korça while the last to hold the post before the establishment of the Socialist People's Republic of Albania was Abdulla Mehmeti.
 The first hospital and the first polyclinic of Krujë were built in 1946 and 1948 respectively.
 During 1968–69 a new medical laboratory and a department of surgery were added and expanded.
 In 1970 the Directorate of Hygiene and Epidemiology of the district was established in the town.
 In 1977-9 a new hospital and polyclinic were built, while in 1986 the first Obstetrics and gynaecology hospital of the town was opened.
 In 2008 the first hospital was rebuilt and renamed after its first director Stefan Gjoni.